MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/concept-what-are-web-services.md

 ## Requirements

-Before you can deploy, manage, or consume web services, you must have access to an instance of Machine Learning Server that was  [properly configured](../operationalize/configure-start-for-administrators.md#configure-server-for-operationalization) to host web services.
+Before you can deploy and work with web services, you must have access to a Machine Learning Server instance [configured to host web services](../operationalize/configure-start-for-administrators.md#configure-server-for-operationalization).

 <a name="standard"></a>